 St. Paul’s Chapel at Columbia University provides a venue for hundreds of religious and campus events each year, including worship services, concerts, university and private ceremonies.
+The Chapel was originally built as an Anglican church and now serves as a multi-faith venue with Catholic, Christian, and Hindu services held weekly, along with other events from various faith traditions throughout the year.
 Visitors come from around the world to see the chapel, one of the first buildings in New York City to be designated as an official historic landmark.
-The chapel is open daily for private meditation and prayer, Monday to Friday, 8am to 6pm.
+The chapel is open daily for private meditation and prayer.

 HISTORY OF ST. PAUL'S CHAPEL

-The university was established as an Anglican institution.
+The University was established as an Anglican institution.
 Thus, a chapel was one of the most important aspects of the school from the time of its founding.
-Initially, classes were held at the Trinity Church schoolhouse on Broadway and Wall Street, but in 1760, the fledgling institution moved near the Hudson River on lower Manhattan, where it remained until relocating to Park Avenue and 47th Street in 1857.
-In 1892, Columbia’s trustees acquired four blocks, between Broadway, Amsterdam Avenue, West 116th and 120th Streets on Morningside Heights, from New York Hospital’s Bloomingdale Asylum, in order to erect a new campus.
+Initially, classes were held at the Trinity Church schoolhouse on Broadway and Wall Street, but in 1760, the fledgling institution moved near the Hudson River in lower Manhattan, where it remained until relocating to Park Avenue and 49th Street in 1857.
+In 1892, Columbia’s Trustees acquired four blocks, between Broadway, Amsterdam Avenue, and West 116th and 120th Streets in Morningside Heights, from New York Hospital’s Bloomingdale Asylum, in order to erect a new campus.

 Stokes designed St. Paul’s Chapel in the space provided by McKim’s master plan, creating a dynamic adaptation of Northern Italian Renaissance architecture.
 The building is clad in the same red brick and limestone as other campus buildings, but its special character is accented by the use of yellow and white marble highlights.
 The most prominent feature of the exterior is the dome, pierced by 16 arched windows.
 The dome’s roof is clad in green ceramic tiles and is crowned by a terra‑cotta lantern.